 Hedman is a second overall pick from the 2009 NHL Entry Draft.
 He took a few years to develop, but since the 2013 48-game season, he’s drastically improved his game.
 The 2012 Lockout did not benefit any player more than Hedman.
 That’s when he joined the highly skilled KHL and was able to get a lot of ice time on the larger ice surface.
 It helped him develop his game and gain confidence while playing a top role for his team.
 Hedman is a workhorse, logging big minutes and playing on the power play.

 At 6-foot-6, he skates like the wind, rushes up in the offense at the right time and can shut down the best in the world.
 He has been a force for the Tampa Bay Lightning.
-Only four players have played more games in a Lightning sweater than his 742 games (Vincent Lecavalier 1037, Martin St. Louis 972, and Steven Stamkos 791).
+Only three players have played more games in a Lightning sweater than his 742 games (Vincent Lecavalier 1037, Martin St. Louis 972, and Steven Stamkos 791).
 He’s has the fourth most assists of an Lightning player and has a plus-100 rating over his career.